We all want that pristine audio quality that audio interfaces produce, right?

 - Sony/Philips Digital Interface (SPDIF) optical audio cables

-That’s because the connectors of XLR microphones are different than USB mics, which makes the former more suitable.
+That’s because the connectors of XLR microphones are different from USB mics, which makes the former more suitable.

-Another reason why a USB mic doesn’t work well with an audio interface is that a normal computer can also accept and process one interface at a time.
+Another reason why a USB mic won’t work well with an audio interface is that a normal computer can typically accept and process only one interface at a time.

-Since we mentioned that this type of mic functions as its own interface, plugging both might confuse your system.
+As I mentioned earlier, this type of mic functions as its own interface, so plugging in both might confuse your system.

-However, there is a recent development wherein you can BOTH use USB microphones with an audio interface.
+However, there is a recent development wherein you can use USB microphones and an audio interface.

 Aggregate Audio Device

 Of course, there are always exceptions to the general rule.

 This recent development from Apple combines multiple inputs and outputs from multiple devices and transforms them into a single device in an application.

 However, your laptop or computer has to run on macOS, or this Aggregate Device won’t work.